Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Data Collection Methodology

 \subsection{Data Collection Contexts}

 The data collection was conducted in two settings.
-First, we organized an in-person workshop at Khipu 2025.
-We adopted a simultaneous and co-located strategy for data collection, where all participants interacted with the tool in real time.
-Unlike conventional crowdsourcing, participants were physically present in the same room, performing the task simultaneously.
+First, we organized an in-person workshop at Khipu 2025 (https://khipu.ai/).
+We adopted a simultaneous and co-located strategy, where all participants interacted with the tool in real time.
+Unlike conventional crowd-working, participants were physically present in the same room, performing the task simultaneously.

 The group included both members of the research community with prior NLP training and newcomers to the field.
 The workshop lasted 2 hours, facilitated by 3 people with educational training in NLP and ethics.
-To ensure anonymity while maintaining traceability, each participant was assigned a random identifier not linked to any personal information and was used to label each response.
-This design encouraged engagement and often provoked surprise, laughter or disagreement reactions with the in-group associations.
+To ensure anonymity while maintaining traceability, each participant was assigned a random identifier not linked to any personal information.

-Second, the task was also integrated as an activity within a SomosNLP Hackathon, extending the data collection process to an online environment.
+Second, the task was also integrated as an activity within an SomosNLP Hackathon (https://somosnlp.org/), extending the data collection process to an online environment.
 This allowed us to reach a larger pool of contributors across Latin America and Spain, complementing the in-person workshop, and providing additional validation and new associations.